leandrosardi/blackops/README.md

 })
 ```

-Then you can run the `source.rb` command referencing to

-1. such a configuration file;
+Then you can run the `source.rb` command referencing to such a configuration file,

-2. the node defined in such a configuration file;

-and

-3. the `--root` flag to use `root` user for this operation.

 ```
-ruby source.rb ./hostname.ops --config=./BlackOpsFile --node=prod1 --root --name=prod1
+ruby source.rb ./hostname.op --config=./BlackOpsFile --node=prod1 --root
 ```

 **Note:**

-- In the example above, if the `--root` flag is disabled, then BlackOps will access the node with the `blackstack` user.
-Otherwise, it will access with the `root` user.
+- In the example above, if the `--root` flag is not present, then BlackOps will access the node with the `blackstack` user.

 ## 4. Environment Variable `$OPSLIB`